The ROB 102 Navigation Web App is a web-based application that allows you to

 To download a map file from replit, open the data folder, which is where all the maps are stored, find the map you would like to download, then click the 3 dots that appear next to the file when you hover over it.
 This will give you a drop down menu where you can select the Download option to download the file to your computer.

-Once download, navigate to robotics102.github.io/nav-app/ Once open, click Upload Map File.
+Once download, navigate to hellorob.org/nav-app/ Once open, click Upload Map File.
 This will open your file explorer where you can then select the map file that you downloaded, and upload it to the nav app.
 Once uploaded the map will automatically display.
 We now have the ability to click on the map to retrieve different cell values from the map to use to generate plans.

 Visualizing a plan